Mukantwarivirginie/GithubSearch/README.md

 # GithubSearch

 ## Author name
-virginie mukantwari
+Virginie mukantwari

 ## Description
- To Creating Personal Access Tokens and create a HTTP servic
+ To Creating Personal Access Token and create a HTTP servic

 ## Technology used